Mr0Wido/bug-bounty-tools/README.md

 # Bug Bounty Tools

 Most of the tools include a one-liner bash command.
-I use them in Python.
+I use them with Python.

 ### SSTI Scan